 This week, the Committee on Climate Change (CCC) released its “Climate Change Risk Assessment” report analysing the risks posed by climate change and providing advice to business and industry.
 The aim of the report was to ‘assess the urgency of further action to tackle current and future risks’.
 It has caused something of a furore.
 Why?
 Mainly because one of the key messages of the government’s report is a warning to businesses, the UK infrastructure is unlikely to cope with the impending floods.
-We have seen from a previous blog why storm behaviour has changed and how this change is more likely to cause flood damage.
+We have seen from a previous blog on climate change and flooding why storm behaviour has changed and how this change is more likely to cause flood damage.
 What effect could it have on your business?

 ‘The global increase in temperature since 1880 is mirrored in the UK climate’ and since 1900, sea levels around the UK have risen by 15-20 centimetres.
 One of the consequences is an increasing occurrence of extreme weather events.
 The floods and extreme weather events that the UK has experienced were not unexpected; they are the predictable result of climate change, largely caused by human activity.
 The report identifies the two areas at highest risk of inter-related climate change for the United Kingdom: